Meet our nurses

 You've won awards for the team you lead?

-Recently we received the Trust’s award of Clinical Team of the Year and the Care Quality Commission rated us as ‘Outstanding’ for the team and ‘Outstanding’ for Leadership.
+We received the Trust’s award of Clinical Team of the Year and the Care Quality Commission rated us as ‘Outstanding’ for the team and ‘Outstanding’ for Leadership.
 That success belongs to the whole team.

 Arul Bangalore